How To Tie A Tie

 Formal, Casual, Traditional Or Quirky?

 Simpler knots are generally considered more casual.
-If you want to look formal and traditional, consider rocking a Full Windsor or Pratt knott.
+If you want to look formal and traditional, consider rocking a Full Windsor or Pratt knot.
 However, sometimes wearing a tie in a casual way to a formal event can be striking and quirky, especially if the event is artsy.
 Just ask Prince Charles who is famous in tie circles (yes, they exist) for using four-in-hands in unusual ways.

 What Type Of Shirt Collar Goes With This Knot?